JHenzi/robot-diary/README.md

 - **Sunrise/Sunset**: Knows when the sun rose or set, how long ago
 - **Weather**: Current conditions, temperature, wind, precipitation—correlated with what it sees
 - **News**: Randomly includes current news headlines (40% chance) so the robot can reference world events as if it overheard them
+- **Web Search** (optional, currently disabled): When using GPT-OSS-120B, the robot can perform on-demand web searches for New Orleans events, local news, historical facts, and curiosities.
+The system provides randomized search suggestions each observation to encourage varied, interesting queries.
+Web search is disabled by default and can be enabled via `ENABLE_WEB_SEARCH=true` in `.env`
 - **Seasonal Progress**: "We're in the middle of winter, with spring still 10 weeks away"

 ### Intelligent Memory System with Model Context Protocol (MCP)